 PwC South Africa's experienced team of advisers can assist with managing tax risk and controlling and minimising the tax burden by providing innovative and practical tax and business solutions in the areas of corporate, international, and indirect taxes; mergers and acquisitions; compliance; transfer pricing; and human resource services.

-In addition, PwC South Africa has an Africa Tax Desk, which, amongst other services, provides the following assistance:
+In addition, PwC South Africa has an Africa Coordination Centre, which, amongst other services, provides the following assistance:

 - The provision of quick responses to preliminary and generic questions that companies would like answered when considering investment in Africa.